cjyuan/cyf-notes/ITP-JS3-Sprint2-PR-comments.md

 The property values refer to `'Zadie', 'Smith', 'writer', 40, true`.
 Can you change your code so that `value` will take the **value** (instead of **name**) of each property in each iteration?

+---
+Have you ran your code to ensure it outputs the value of the properties?
+The values are `'Zadie', 'Smith', 'writer', 40, true`.

 #### Sprint-2/debug/recipe.js
 The spec at line 4 also asks to log each ingredient on a new line (i.e., one ingredient per line).